brunoscota/ng-alertsmgmt-front/README.md

 # To Do

-- Features
+Features:
  - Create Logging feature.
 Sending to GrayLog
+ - Validate URL form field

-- Known Issues:
+Known Issues:
  - issue when db not found or not available.

-# Bug Fixed
+# Fixed

 - Images not found.
 Changed uppercase to lowercase (.JPG to .jpg).
+- Form labels not correspond actual label in JIra's form.
+- Sequelize deprecated messages.
+- Set a new Icon and favicon